 - Vacation time does not count as time worked in calculating overtime hours.

-- Vacation pay is paid based on an associate’s paid annual wages in accordance with applicable employment standards legislation.
+- Vacation pay is paid based on an associate’s eligible earnings in accordance with applicable employment standards legislation.

-- At the end of each year, payroll will conduct a reconciliation of vacation pay based on percentage of pay and current pay.
-If an adjustment is necessary, a true-up of vacation pay will be made after the final pay cheque in December.
-Any vacation earnings accrued during the year but not paid prior to the end of December will be paid out on the first pay period in January.
+- At the end of each year, payroll will conduct a reconciliation of vacation pay.
+If an adjustment is necessary, a true-up of vacation pay will be made in January of the next year.
+Any vacation earnings accrued during the year but not paid prior to the end of December will be paid out in January of the next year.

 Full-time hourly and salaried associates